braingeneers/mission_control/README.md

       └── other-files
 ```

-You can add the following to your yaml to add this volume:
+You can add the following to your yaml to add this volume, you will see other services in the yaml that use this structure:

 ```
     volumes: